 Studies and past practice have identified that young people will often struggle in education when their emotional, physical and behavioural needs are not effectively being met.

-Specifically, St-Eds has developed its Welfare Support Team, to ensure that the safety of all students and staff comes first.
+Specifically, St Eds has developed its Welfare Support Team, to ensure that the safety of all students and staff comes first.
 Through strong communication and engagement, the Welfare Team will identify any barriers to your learning and work with you to overcome these.

 By applying its knowledge and experience, the Welfare Support Team focuses on gaining trust and building lasting relationships, helping you to target and reach manageable training and workplace goals.